ma007rio/X-Ray-Textures-Miniblox/README.md

 If you encounter any issues with the textures, please let me know on discord:

+KEEP IN MIND I DO NOT HAVE ANY ALTERNATIVE ACCOUNTS

 @hunterd123 // Nickname: heythereu

 Pack created by: heythereu